mpinar/MachineLearning/Coursework_Mert_Pinar.md

 > ARI
 >0.02553198

-Outcome of this experiment is, it is not possible to determine the quality of the wine by looking at its chemical components.
-NBClust suggests that using 2 clusters that's because the function _can not_ give any suggestion less than 2.
-If it can give us less of a suggestion it would tell us to use 0 clusters.
-As a result of the test we can see there is really small correlation between what our algorithm and output of the test those people made to taste the wine.
-On the other hand, I think that would be more accurate if we were comparing the main grape that made that wine, because chemistry will be effective on that concept.
+Based on the outcome of this experiment, it is not possible to determine the quality of the wine by considering its chemical components.
+NBClust suggests the using of 2 clusters that's because the function _can not_ give any suggestion less than 2.
+If it would give a smaller value of a suggestio, it will be use of 0 clusters.
+As a result of the test, we can observe that there is a limited correlation between the obtained algorithm and the output of the test, those people made on taste the wine.
+On the other hand, it can be suggested that the accuracy will be improved if we were comparing the main grape that the wine made of, because chemistry will be effective on that concept.
 #####  Objective #2 (Hierarchical Clustering)

-In this part, we are still working on white wine dataset, but, this time we will be using agglomerative clustering technique to get our classification done.
+In this part, even though the considered data set remain the same, white wine dataset, the used clustering technique to get our classification have done is changed to agglomerative clustering.

-To begin with, I have formatted the white wine dataset as deleting its quality column again, because this experiment contains unsupervised learning.
-I also took the distance of each element using `dist` function from the `stats` library, and I need to import the relevant libraries for hierarchical clustering.
+To begin with, the white wine dataset have formatted by deleting its quality column again, because this experiment contains unsupervised learning.
+Moreover, the distance of each element is determined by using `dist` function from the `stats` library, and then the relevant libraries are imported for hierarchical clustering.
 ```r
 library(dendextend)
 library(corrplot)